NethServer/docs/administrator-manual/en/installation.rst

 The creation of a bootable disk is different from writing files into CD/DVD, and it requires the use of a dedicated function (e.g. *write* or *burn ISO image*).
-Instructions on how to create a bootable CD/DVD from the ISO are easily avaialble on the Internet or in the documentation of your system operating system.
+Instructions on how to create a bootable CD/DVD from the ISO are easily available on the Internet or in the documentation of your system operating system.

-A similar procedured applies for bootable USB stick.
+A similar procedure applies for bootable USB stick.
 There are specific programs [#]_ which will convert downloaded ISO into bootable USB sticks.

 In both cases, you can now start the machine using the freshly backed media.